Fancy Colored Diamonds Overview: Pink Blue Yellow Meaning Value and Insights

 • Fancy Deep

-Each classification reflects how strong and pure the color appears.
+Each classification reflects how strong and pure the diamond’s color appears.
+The higher the intensity, the more valuable the diamond typically becomes.

 Common colors include: